ElaineZLL/Proj1-LL/README.md

 # Project1

-This is my first project text saved for pre-launch applications.
+This is my first project text saved for pre-launch applications!